June in Your Garden:

 • Plants grow vigorously during the summer, particularly in June.
 They will demand a lot of watering and fertilizing attention.

-• Visit the nursery for beautiful blooming vines such as Bougainvillea, Lavender Trumpet vines, and Star Jasmine.
+• Visit the nursery for beautiful blooming vines such as Bougainvillea, Lavender Trumpet Vine, Bower Vine, and Star Jasmine.